JRaviLab/2023-glbio/README.md

 web-app comes with a lot of challenges.
 We aim to provide hands-on examples that show how to transform a smaller project into a fully-featured web-app.

-We'll guide through a similar scenario where we build an analysis pipeline from the ground-up using the best practices we've found over the years of development.
+We'll guide participants through a similar scenario where we build an analysis pipeline from the ground up using the best practices we've found over years of development.

-Along the way, we'll briefly cover some soft technical skills such as version control with git, environment management with docker, and overall programming practices that make large, collaborative projects managable.
+Along the way, we'll briefly cover some soft technical skills such as version control with git, environment management with docker, and overall programming practices that make large, collaborative projects more managable.

 ## When and where?